 Burnweed is a native, erect annual forb, growing on stout green stems from 2 to 8 feet high.
 Stems have fine ridges, darker green vertical lines and sparse white hair or can be hairless.
 It is unbranched beneath the inflorescence.

 The leaves are both basal and stem.
 Basal being larger and usually with a short stalk.
 Stem leaves are stalkless or may have a auricle partly clasping the stem.
 Leaves have a pinnate vein pattern.
-The blade is mostly ovate to lanceolate with lobes and coarse pointed teeth on the lobes.
+The blade is mostly ovate to lanceolate (broadest below the middle) with lobes and coarse pointed teeth on the lobes.
 Some upper leaves may be entire.
 The lower surface has fine hair and sparse longer hair on the veins.
 The upper surface is usually smooth but may have some fine hair.
 The foliage is not succulent and has a pungent odor when crushed and a bitter and acrid taste.

-The floral array is a terminal panicle and axilliary panicles from the upper leaf axils, the entire group forming a pyramid shape.
+The floral array is a terminal panicle and axillary panicles from the upper leaf axils, the entire group forming a pyramid shape.
 Each panicle cluster is somewhat flat-topped.